uc-cdis/cdis-manifest/releases/2025/07/gen3-release-notes.md

 ## Release Highlights and Announcements

 #### We've made significant updates to the audit service.
   - The major underlying change is a switch to SQLAlchemy from GINO, which provided an opportunity for some other improvements.
-Please see refer to the full list in the [Audit Services notes](#improvements), below.
+Please see refer to the full list below in the [Audit Services notes](#improvements).

   - **Breaking changes**
     - Note that the audit-service improvements have introducted breaking changes.
-For the details and required actions, please see the [Audit Service notes](#breaking-changes), below.
+For the details and required actions, please see the [Audit Service dependency update and breaking changes notes](#dependency-updates) below.

 ## uc-cdis/arborist